 What’s more, as the PayPal report states, the share price from August 2019 was also significantly higher than that from 2018, when the stock market share price was just $85.

-15. It’s estimated that the company’s earnings per diluted share will be in the $1.84–$1.95 range.
+22. It’s estimated that the company’s earnings per diluted share (EPS) will be $3.20.

-16. The company’s net income in 2019 was 39 cents per share.
+23. The company’s net income in 2019 was 39 cents per share.

-After adjustments in the stock-based compensation, and other expenses, those earnings grew to 58 cents per share in 2018, and 61 cents per share in 2019.
+The PayPal market share in 2019 was slightly more successful than the one from the year before.
+After adjustments in the stock-based compensation and other expenses, those earnings grew to 58 cents per share in 2018 and 61 cents per share in 2019.

-PayPal Fast Facts You Need to Know
+Paypal Fast Facts You Need to Know

-18. In 2013, PayPal accidentally credited one man’s account with more than $92 quadrillion.
+26. In 2013, PayPal accidentally credited one man’s account with more than $92 quadrillion.

 Back in 2013, a Pennsylvania PR executive received, by error, $92,233,720,368,547,800.